 Street Grade: There are several local streets proposed within the subdivision that exceed the 12% maximum street grade.
-The applicant is requesting an adjustment and alternative street standards to allow these internal local streets to be developed with a street grade over 12%, up to 15%.
+All requests for alternative street standards were approved with SUB-ADJ21-06.

 In conclusion, the proposed street plan provides the best economic, safe, and efficient circulation of traffic possible under the circumstances.
 The proposed subdivision demonstrates this review criterion can be met.
 Therefore, this criterion has been satisfied.